root4loot/goresolve/README.md

 # GoDNS

-GoDNS is a lightweight and easy-to-use Golang library that allows you to make DNS requests for single or multiple domains.
+GoDNS is a lightweight Golang library that simplifies DNS requests for single or multiple domains.
 It supports both IPv4 and IPv6 address resolutions and provides optional concurrency and timeout settings.
-GoDNS can also stream results using channels for efficient handling of large DNS resolution tasks.
+The library uses trusted resolvers from publicresolvers (https://github.com/root4loot/publicresolvers) for domain resolution and automatically falls back to Google and OpenDNS resolvers if needed.
+This enables reliable and efficient DNS resolution for various applications.

 ## Example
 ```